mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_PARTITIONING_OVERHEAD_MB

 A rough estimate of space lost due to partition alignment, expressed in MB.
-The `.sdimg` build process will calculate that automatically using a simple
+The build process will calculate that automatically using a simple heuristic.
+See the definition of `MENDER_PARTITIONING_OVERHEAD_MB` in [meta-mender](https://github.com/mendersoftware/meta-mender) for details on the calculation.
-heuristic: `4 * 1024 * MENDER_PARTITION_ALIGNMENT_KB` (accounts for boot partition, two
-rootfs partitions and a data partition).

 #### MENDER_PARTITION_ALIGNMENT_KB

-Alignment of partitions used when building `.sdimg` image, expressed in kiB.
+Alignment of partitions used when building partitioned images, expressed in kiB.
 Default value is `8192`.